gma1k/podtrace/doc/installation.md

 ### As a Pod

-You can run podtrace as a DaemonSet or Job in your cluster:
+You can run Podtrace as a DaemonSet or Job in your cluster:

 ```yaml
 apiVersion: v1